Save big (up to $1,875) on small business tools with our free membership, business.com+

 1. Conserve energy when your team is entirely remote.

-2. Conserve energy when you have a hybrid workforce.
+2. Conserve energy when you have a hybrid workforce

 Sustainability as a competitive advantage

 Conserving energy can bring welcome cost savings and better position a business in the marketplace.
-“The slightest persistent waste can brutalize a small business where risk tolerance is low and margins are tight,” explained Tom Paladino, founder and CEO of Paladino and Company, an award-winning, green building consulting firm.
+“The slightest persistent waste can brutalize a small business where risk tolerance is low and margins are tight,” explained Tom Paladino, founder and CEO of Paladino Consulting, an award-winning, green building consulting firm.
 “These businesses must eliminate any waste that they can to protect the bottom line.”

 For Paladino, his company’s commitment to energy conservation is more than just a way to save money.